 Kathryn Bryan, Ph.D.

-She has been a recipient of Skylight’s Rising Leader award and is very active in the community, and has served or is currently serving on the boards of Medina Creative Housing, the Renee Jones Empowerment Center for human trafficking, and A place for Us housing.
+She has been a recipient of Skylight’s Rising Leader award in 2012 and 2014 and is very active in the community, and has served or is currently serving on the boards of Medina Creative Housing, the Renee Jones Empowerment Center for human trafficking, and A place for Us housing.
 In addition, she currently is on the Executive board for the Benjamin Rose Institute of Aging and Connecting for Kids.
 Her latest venture is the launch of a new young professionals networking group, called FLARE, focused on LGBTQ and ally rising entrepreneurs to build strong business, community and leadership connections in the Cleveland area.
 Most recently she was recognized by Crain’s Cleveland Business as a 2016 “Forty Under 40” Honoree.
+CRN201912-222743

 Melissa K. Burrows